 Maintaining a presence on LinkedIn is not enough to generate results.
-You’ll need to create a content marketing strategy to have a clear idea of your goals, your target audience, what to post on LinkedIn, and when to post.
+You’ll need to create a content marketing strategy to clearly understand your goals, target audience, what to post on LinkedIn, and when to post.

 This strategy should also tie into the overall goals of your business.
 Build a strategy, document it, and stay consistent.
 This is the best way to get results.
-In this post, we’ll help you determine what and how often to post on LinkedIn each week.
+This post will help you determine what and how often to post on LinkedIn weekly.

 There’s no clear answer to this question because your posting frequently will depend on several factors, such as your niche, target audience, goals, and the type of content you usually share.

-If you are building a personal brand on LinkedIn, there are a few things to keep in mind.
+If you are building a personal brand on LinkedIn, there are a few things to remember.
 Think about how popular and active your industry is.
 You can post every day if you are in an industry such as personal finance or marketing.

 Quality is always more important than posting frequency.
-Good quality content will generate more engagement through comments, likes, and shares.
+Good quality content will increase engagement through comments, likes, and shares.
 Post only as often as you are able to generate high-quality, valuable content for your audience.